se-edu/guides/tutorials/javaFxPart5.md

 ## Set image as background

-We can set an image using CSS.
+We can set a background image using CSS.
 Let's set the background image (in `src/main/resources/images/`) for our `AnchorPane` as follows:

 ### Resize Image